 Now take your stock pot and melt the butter with a med-high heat.
 Add the flour and whisk it well, it will combine easily.
 Keep whisking and add about a quarter of the broth, when that thickens add the rest of the broth.
 Whisking still, add the milk and let this come to a boil to thicken.
 You want it to coat a spoon but not get too thick.
 When it’s thick enough remove it from the heat.

 Add your cooked onion and carrot, diced turkey and cooked wild rice to the broth mixture.
-If you use canned rice be sure to drain it first.
 Taste for seasoning.
-Add salt and pepper to taste.
+Add salt and pepper and season to taste, this will vary based on the flavor of the broth you used.
+I like to use homemade turkey broth.
 If the broth you used was a little bland add some other herbs, oregano is good in this recipe.

 Your soup is ready to serve or cool before going into the freezer.

 How to Freeze Creamy Turkey Wild Rice Soup

 Freeze your soup in hard plastic containers or freezer bags in portions based on the size of your family.
 If you use freezer bags make sure to let them freeze flat so they take less freezer space, stack better and thaw faster.
 Laying them flat in single layers on a cookie sheet helps.

 I freeze in individual sized portions of approximately 2 cups each for a single meal like a lunch or for 2 people to have along with a sandwich, calzone or salad for one meal.

 This recipe makes about 12 cups of soup.